 Intersectional environmentalism is an inclusive environmental movement that is driven by an aim to protect people and the planet.
 Launched in 2020, Intersectional Environmentalist wants to amplify the voices that are typically silenced in the environmental community.

-Stories are shared on the website, as well as their podcast, “Dismantled.”
+Stories are shared on the website, as well as their podcast, “The Joy Report.”

 Donations—whether one-time or through regular support on Patreon—helps the organization continue sharing information about intersectionality and compensate their BIPOC writers.

 The environmentally- and economically-sound projects of The Conservation Fund have been top-rated for efficiency and effectiveness.
 Since 1985, the Fund has operated in all 50 states and has protected more than 8.8 million acres of land.

 90% of the annual budget directly supports conservation projects related to urban infrastructure, waterlife protection, business partnerships, conservation loans, water quality tests, and more.

 Here’s what a donation to The Union of Concerned Scientists will help with:

 - Researching some of the world’s most pressing issues

 - Fighting misinformation